ReinerD/starter-hugo-nmr/content/post/20-12-03-NO-NMR-maintenance/index.md

   focal_point: 'top'
 ---

-NO access to the instrument today because of maintenance
+NO access to the instrument next Tuesday (2023-04-25) because of maintenance
 <!--more-->
 probably starting 10am till 5pm.